-If instead you are interested in the electron/proton mass ratio using H2, use 'm' or 'M' instead of 'q' or 'Q' as tied tags.
-This can be used only in conjunction with H2.
+If instead you are interested in the electron/proton mass ratio using e.g. H_2 , use 'm' or 'M' instead of 'q' or 'Q' as tied tags.
+If you want to use this for something other than H_2 you'll need to set up you own atomic/molecular data file.

-It is anticipated that this mode will be used after a preliminary fit has been obtained with $\Delta \alpha/\alpha = 0$ (with NOVARS=3).
+It is anticipated that this mode will be used after a preliminary fit has been obtained with $\Delta \alpha / \alpha = 0$ (with NOVARS=3).
 I have absolutely no idea what might happen if you attempt to start interactively in this mode, but doubt that it will be good.